internetguru/flow/flow.1.rst

     git commit -m "Add file c"
     flow --yes --conform

-In theory, every commit of the staging branch must be merged into dev.
-The scriptrecognizes the unmerged state and fix it using the --conform option.
-At the same time it advances with releasing as a default action on staging branch.
+Ideally, every commit of the staging branch must be merged into dev.
+The script recognizes the unmerged state and fixes it using the --conform option while advancing with the release.

 Note: The staging branch, the 'prod-0', and the main are now on the same commit.
 There is also a tag with the newly released version number.
-Seems a little too far fetched?
+Does it seem a little far fetched?
 It will make more sense over time as the project grows.

 5. Hotfix the production::